Vehicle Security Hints & Tips

 Keyless entry systems

 Keyless entry car theft using radio transmitters to perform ‘relay’ car hacks is on the rise.
-If your concerns for security outweigh the convenience offered by such systems – check if your keyless entry fob can be turned off in favour of an alternative means of access.
+If your concerns for security outweigh the convenience offered by such systems – check if your keyless entry fob can be turned off in favour of a conventional means of access.
 Store your keys away from entry points to your home or workplace and out of sight.
 Thieves only need to gain reasonable proximity to the key to amplify the signal.
 Relay devices can receive signals through windows, doors and walls but their performance is impaired by metal.
 Therefore, putting your keys in a metal tin or microwave can be effective.
-Alternatively, a more practical and effective solution is to keep your keyless fob in a metallised signal blocking Faraday pouch or wallet that blocks the RF signal emanating from the key.
+Alternatively, a more effective and practical solution is to keep your keyless fob in a metallised signal blocking Faraday pouch or wallet that blocks the RF signal emanating from the key.

 Check for recalls & software updates